cpu/vexation/site/content/blog/pe-infector-basics/index.md

    td32 $(NAME).EXE
 ```

 Finding target files requires using Win32 API functions.
-I found a copy of [`win32.hlp` for Windows 95](https://github.com/trietptm/OllyDbg-Archive/blob/master/HLP-Files/win32.hlp) that I use as my primary reference for the available Win32 APIs, their arguments and their return values. **Pay particular attention to API function return values!** Some API functions (e.g. `FindNextFileA`) return `0` for errors.
-Other API functions (e.g. `FindFirstFileA`) return something non-zero (`0xFFFFFFFF` for `FindFirstFileA`).
+I found a copy of [`win32.hlp` for Windows 95](https://github.com/trietptm/OllyDbg-Archive/blob/master/HLP-Files/win32.hlp) that I use as my primary reference for the available Win32 APIs, their arguments and their return values. **Pay particular attention to API function return values!** Some API functions (e.g. `FindNextFileA`) return zero for errors.
+Other API functions (e.g. `FindFirstFileA`) return something non-zero (e.g.`FindFirstFileA` returns `0xFFFFFFFF` on error).

 ![1995's API docs aren't so bad after all.](./win32.hlp.jpg)